Back

 Inscriptions

-In the lower right corner there is the author’s signature Pinelli written in italics, date – 1816, and the place of performance – Roma (illegibly).
-In the center of the engraving under the image there is the work’s title Uomo, e Donna del’ Paese di Civitavecchia, Provincia Contrado di Molise.
-There is a number "36" in the upper right corner above the plate.
+In the lower right corner, there is the author's signature Pinelli written in italics, date – 1816, and the place of performance – Roma (illegibly).
+In the centre of the engraving, under the image, is the work's title Uomo, e Donna del' Paese di Civitavecchia, Provincia Contrado di Molise.
+The number "36" is in the upper right corner above the plate.